Giving the Jamstack a go

 I've been doing front end development in WordPress and Drupal.
 Although I've enjoyed working with both CMS:es, some aspects of the front-end development have been challenging and complicated – things like performance- and image-optimisation for example.
 Furthermore, keeping plugins and modules secure and up to date to make sure that sites are up and running, it is not only time consuming but also one of the less inspiring parts of the job.
 What if I would be able to get away from that?

 Building a website has never been more fun, rewarding and inspiring.
-The site you're currently visiting is built using Gatsby for static site generation, with Strapi as headless CMS, Heroku (PaaS) for hosting Strapi and hosted on Netlify.
+The site you're currently visiting is built using Next JS for static site generation, with headless CMS Sanity and is hosted on Vercel.